CSSclasses/CSSclasses/_posts/2015-01-03-boilerplate.markdown

 In our example, each of these boxes are one of two different types: **inline boxes** or **block boxes**.
 So what exactly does this mean?
 Let’s start with block boxes.

+#### Block boxes
-**Block boxes** are stacked vertically one after the other in the order they’ve been written in the HTML file, and they usually occupy the whole width of the page.
+Block boxes are stacked vertically one after the other in the order they’ve been written in the HTML file, and they usually occupy the whole width of the page.
 They normally start in the upper left corner and go down to the bottom.

-Here is a simple example.
+Here is a small example with 3 div elements or 3 boxes.
 Don’t get confused by the additional CSS.
-It’s just there for the purpose of making the boxes visible.
+It’s there for the purpose of making the boxes visible.

 <p data-height="765" data-theme-id="dark" data-slug-hash="PjqpyM" data-default-tab="result" data-user="CSSclasses" data-embed-version="2" data-pen-title="CSSclasses Block Boxes" class="codepen">See the Pen <a href="https://codepen.io/team/CSSclasses/pen/PjqpyM/">CSSclasses Block Boxes</a> by CSSclasses (<a href="https://codepen.io/CSSclasses">@CSSclasses</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

+#### Inline Boxes
-**Inline Boxes** work a bit differently.
+Inline Boxes work a bit differently.
 These boxes will also start at the upper left corner, but will arrange themselves horizontally.

 Here’s an example of that as well.